How to Switch Strata Cleaning Contractors: A Step-by-Step Guide for OC Managers and Building Managers Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleani...

 - Any correspondence with the current contractor about performance

-This documentation is valuable if there is any dispute about termination, and it is the starting point for the scope of works in your tender.
+This documentation is valuable if there is any dispute about termination, and it's the starting point for the scope of works in your tender.

 The single most important factor in a successful tender is the quality of your scope of works.
 A vague scope generates incomparable quotes and a contract you cannot enforce.
 A precise scope generates quotes you can evaluate on comparable terms.